 The complexity does not necessarily come from the development of the bank interface but is due to the fact that you are at the mercy of the bank’s timelines.
 Today’s corporate IT teams are well experienced in building interfaces between back-office systems, but these are typically stagnant interfaces and do not require additional resources.
-When working on a bank interface, the IT team typically needs multiple resources to coordinate with the bank.
-These can include IT, treasury, AP, the connectivity team, SWIFT Service Bureau and the bank’s tech team.
-Once the specs have been developed, they rarely pass the first test and the dev team often has to rebuild and re-test it; and then they have to work through the coordination effort yet again.
+When working on a bank interface, the IT team typically needs multiple resources to coordinate with the bank, addressing various aspects such as IT, treasury, AP, the connectivity team, SWIFT Service Bureau, and the bank’s tech team.
+Once the specs have been developed, they rarely pass the first test, and the dev team often has to rebuild and re-test it; and then they have to work through the coordination effort yet again.
 This complexity underscores the need for seamless personalization in banking, adding another layer of challenge to the already intricate process.
 We have seen instances where this can take two to five times the effort to have the test format approved by the bank.

 Once the bank has approved the format, IT then needs to work through their internal procedures to release to production including dev > test > QA > non-prod > prod.
 In fact, it is not uncommon for a single payment format to take 6+ months to be developed, tested and released into production to be utilized by the business owner.

-A common mistake we often see when assisting the bank integration projects is the assumption that SWIFT is the standard message type utilized by each bank.
+A common mistake we often see when assisting the ERP bank integration projects is the assumption that SWIFT is the standard message type utilized by each bank.
 Although SWIFT is moving from MT to XML, this does not negate the fact that every bank will have its own unique variances on how they accept incoming files.
 With every bank requiring its own unique format – and most clients needing multiple formats per bank such as low value, high value, check, transfer, etc. – many companies will need hundreds of formats to be developed and tested across their banks.
-We routinely see IT firms taking more than two years to work through all of the bank connections and payment format testing.
+We routinely see IT firms taking more than two years to work the bank connections and payment format testing.